 Had to Come to Prison to Be a Crook: Jean Valjean.
 He’s just a really poor guy who steals bread to survive and ends up serving nineteen years in prison.
 When he came there, he’s afraid and crying, when he leaves, he’s hardened and considered dangerous.
 And the narrator agrees!
 He does undergo a heel face turn later, though.

 Heel-Face Turn: The biggest one from Valjean after the bishop pardons him for stealing his silver.
-One from Fantine after realising that M Madeleine did not fire her and really is a good man.
 Another one from Javert after Valjean refuses to kill him.
-At least three from Marius; one after learning the truth about his father, a second one after meeting Cosette, a third after learning the truth about Valjean’s past.
-Oh, who are we kidding?
-There’s hardly any character that doesn’t get one at some point, except the Thénardiers.
+One from Marius after learning the truth about Valjean’s past.

 Heroic BSOD: Javert has a huge one after Valjean spares his life,

 Hero with Bad Publicity: Valjean may have saved the lives of everyone and their dog, but to those who know his identity, he is still an ex-convict/convict on the run and more often than not treated accordingly.